mozilla-l10n/documentation/src/products/android-l10n/adding_projects.md

 ## Add the project in Pontoon

-Once all of this is done and merged, you can now enable the new project on Pontoon.
+Once all of this is done and merged, you can now enable the new project in Pontoon.
 Instructions for adding new projects can be found [here](https://github.com/mozilla-l10n/documentation/blob/main/src/tools/pontoon/adding_new_project.md#create-the-project).